maarten-pennings/howto/c64mempart/readme.md

 - I create one partition manager (app "A0").
 - I create two apps ("A1" and "A2", instead of three as Herman does).
-- Each app gets a block of 2k RAM (yes, that is small) starting at $0800.
+- Each app gets a block of 2k RAM (yes, that is small), the first one starting at $0800.
+- All three apps are BASIC programs.

-The figure below shows how I've partitioned the 40k BASIC RAM (leaving 32k unused).
+The figure below shows how I've partitioned the 38k BASIC RAM (leaving 32k unused).
 The numbers on the right are the partition boundaries as selected above.
 They are shown in hex (`$0801`) followed by an equals sign, and then the high byte and low byte in decimal (`8/1`), because that is what we need